Believe it or not, but, your first year as a financial advisor will define the trajectory of your entire career.

 - Becoming great at being introduced to others

 The idea behind these numbers is the 10-4-2 process at Consolidated Planning.
-For every 10 names you collect each week, 4 of those will result in meetings, and 2 will move forward with you.
+For every 10 names you collect each week, 4 of those should result in meetings, and 2 will move forward with you.

 These activity-driven results are two areas you can control as a financial advisor.